 The Author

-Colleen Jones is the author of The Content Advantage and president of Content Science, an end-to-end content company that turns content insight into impact.
-She has advised or trained hundreds of leading brands and organizations as they close the content gap in their digital transformations.
-A passionate entrepreneur, Colleen has led Content Science to develop the content intelligence software ContentWRX, publish the online magazine Content Science Review, and offer online certifications through Content Science Academy.
+Colleen Jones is the author of the top-rated book The Content Advantage and president of Content Science, a growing professional services firm that turns content insight into impact.
+She has advised or trained hundreds of leading companies and organizations as they close the content gap in their digital transformations.
+A passionate entrepreneur, Colleen has led Content Science to develop the content intelligence software ContentWRX, publish the online magazine Content Science Review, and offer online certifications and training through Content Science Academy.

-Colleen has earned recognition as a top instructor on LinkedIn Learning, one of the Top 50 Most Influential Women in Content Marketing, a Content Change Agent by Society of Technical Communication’s Intercom Magazine, and one of the Top 50 Most Influential Content Strategists by multiple organizations.
+A member of Mensa and crusader against misinformation, Colleen has earned recognition as a top instructor on LinkedIn Learning, one of the Top 50 Most Influential Women in Content Marketing, and a Content Change Agent by Intercom Magazine.
+She speaks about content issues in artificial intelligence, digital transformation, and customer experience at corporate and industry events around the world.

-Follow Colleen on Twitter at @leenjones or on LinkedIn.
+Follow Colleen on LinkedIn.

 This article is about